nairuby/nairuby.org/index.md

 permalink: /
 ---

-Welcome to **Nairuby**, a user group for Ruby programmers based in Nairobi [Nairobi, Kenya][nairobi-kenya-map].
+Welcome to **Nairuby**, a user group for [Ruby][5] programmers based in [Nairobi, Kenya][nairobi-kenya-map].
 We welcome all programmers of all levels, from beginner to advanced!

-As a hacker group we promote the Open Source Culture and whenever we can, we organise meetings to share knowledge, code and our enthusiasm for programming in Ruby.
+As a hacker group we promote the [Open Source][11] Culture and whenever we can, we organise meetings to share knowledge, code and our enthusiasm for programming in Ruby.

 ## Participate